jaemnkm/design-system-2/_components/search.md

     <ul class="usa-content-list">
       <li>The teaser, when it appears, should appear between the 5th and 6th job result.
 Ideally it would be loaded via an asynchronous request after results are displayed so that it does not negatively impact search performance.</li>
       <li>Only one teaser should be shown in one set of search results.
 Currently there is overlap in triggering keywords thus a round robin mechanism should be deployed to rotate between the overlapping teasers.
 There is also the possibility of overlap in the use of filters.
 In this case the keyword trigger should win out.</li>
+      <li>Links that leave the usajobs.gov domain should open in a new tab.</li>
     </ul>

     <h5>When to use</h5>